-Adopt Change believe that every child has the right to grow up in a safe, nurturing and permanent family home, and that all families need the appropriate supports for children to thrive.
+Adopt Change believes that every child has the right to grow up in a safe, nurturing and permanent family home, and that all families need the appropriate supports for children to thrive.

 We recognise the importance of permanency for positive life outcomes.
 We support capacity building of families to ensure that vulnerable children are able to remain within their birth family where possible.
 When that is not possible or safe, we advocate for other permanent options, including adoption where appropriate.